mrbuddhu/SanganakHQ/README.md

 ## ✨ Contributing

-This is a private project for Sanganak.
+This is a private project for SanganakHQ.
 Please contact the development team for contribution guidelines.

 ## 📝 License

-All rights reserved © Sanganak 2025
+All rights reserved © SanganakHQ 2025